Tracking Pupil Progress

 Tracking Progress in the EYFS

-Children in the EYFS continue to be tracked on the Development Matters bands of the Early Years Foundation Stage Curriculum.
+Children in the EYFS are tracked using the 'Development Matters' bands of the Early Years Foundation Stage Curriculum.
 By the end of their Foundation Year in school it is expected that they reach the ‘Early Learning Goals’.

 At the beginning of the year a ‘baseline’ assessment is made of everything they can do so teachers know what they need to learn next.
 This is shared at the first parents’ evening of the year.

-Children are tracked through their reading, writing and maths development by what they write down, through careful observation of what they can do, how they interact with others and how they explain what they know.
+Children are tracked through their Reading, Writing and Maths development by what they write down, through careful observation of what they can do, how they interact with others and how they explain what they know.

 A learning Journey is kept of their development—which we will share with you throughout the year, parents/carers can contribute to this to include what children can do and are interested in at home.